A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance

 \subsection{Convergence Analysis}

+All results in this section are of a local nature.
+Convergence holds in neighborhoods of $(\bar{x},\bar{y})$ where the lower-level KKT system is strongly regular and the active set $A(x,\bar{y})$ remains constant.
+On such neighborhoods the solution mapping $\bar{y}(x)$ and the reduced functions $F(x,\bar{y}(x))$ and $G(x,\bar{y}(x))$ are continuously differentiable, and the adjoint-based gradient \eqref{eq:adjoint_gradient} is well defined.
+Globally, the reduced objective is only piecewise smooth and may fail to be differentiable across active-set changes; accordingly, the convergence and stationarity statements below apply locally on regions of active-set stability.

-For completeness, we provide a sketch of the convergence proof of Algorithm \ref{alg:MainAlg} using the upper-level update methodology presented in Algorithm \ref{alg:ALM_revised}.
+For completeness, we provide a sketch of the convergence proof of Algorithm~\ref{alg:MainAlg} using the upper-level update methodology presented in Algorithm~\ref{alg:ALM_revised}.
 The proof adapts the standard convergence analysis for the Augmented Lagrangian method \citep{Nocedal2006} to our sensitivity-based framework for bilevel optimization.

-\begin{theorem}[Convergence to a KKT point] Let $\{x_k, \mu_k \}$ be a sequence of iterates generated by Algorithm \ref{alg:MainAlg}, with the upper-level update step given by Algorithm \ref{alg:ALM_revised}.
-Assume that: \begin{enumerate} \item [(a)] The regularity conditions in Assumption \ref{ass:main} hold for every point in the sequence. \item [(b)] The sequence of iterates $\{x_k\}$ is contained within a compact set $X$, and the corresponding sequence of generated multipliers $\{\mu_k\}$ is bounded. \end{enumerate} Then any limit point of the sequence $\{x_k, \mu_k \}$ is a KKT point of \eqref{eq:Implicit_BLP}. \end{theorem}
+\begin{theorem}[Convergence to a KKT point] Let $\{x_k, \mu_k\}$ be a sequence of iterates generated by Algorithm~\ref{alg:MainAlg}, with the upper-level update step given by Algorithm~\ref{alg:ALM_revised}.
+Assume that: \begin{enumerate} \item[(a)] The regularity conditions in Assumption~\ref{ass:main} hold for every point in the sequence, and the inner solves in Algorithm~\ref{alg:ALM_revised} produce steps satisfying the strong Wolfe conditions \eqref{eq:strong_wolfe}. \item[(b)] The sequence of iterates $\{x_k\}$ is contained within a compact set $X$, and the corresponding sequence of generated multipliers $\{\mu_k\}$ is bounded. \end{enumerate} Then any limit point $(\bar{x}, \bar{\mu})$ of the sequence $\{x_k, \mu_k\}$ is a KKT point of \eqref{eq:Implicit_BLP}, with stationarity in the sense of \eqref{eq:adjoint_gradient}. \end{theorem}

 \begin{proof} First, we establish the existence of a limit point for the sequence of iterates.
-By Assumption (b), the sequence $\{x_k\}$ is contained within a compact set $X$, and the sequence of multipliers $\{\mu_k\}$ is bounded.
+By Assumption~(b), the sequence $\{x_k\}$ is contained within a compact set $X$, and the sequence of multipliers $\{\mu_k\}$ is bounded.
 This implies that the joint sequence $\{x_k, \mu_k\}$ is also contained within a compact set.
-Therefore, by the Bolzano-Weierstrass theorem, there exists at least one convergent subsequence.
+Therefore, by the Bolzano--Weierstrass theorem, there exists at least one convergent subsequence.
 Let $(\bar{x}, \bar{\mu})$ be the limit point of such a subsequence, indexed by $\mathcal{K} \subseteq \mathbb{N}$, such that:

 We now show that $(\bar{x}, \bar{\mu})$ satisfies the KKT conditions of the upper-level problem \eqref{eq:ul_KKT}.